Undressed (Sombr song): Commercial performance

 "Undressed", alongside Sombr's 2024 single "Back to Friends", experienced a notable rise in on-demand streaming numbers after gaining virality on the video-sharing platform TikTok, leading to its entry on various charts worldwide.
 On the Billboard Global 200, the song debuted at number 156 for the week ending April 12, 2025.
 In its seventh week, it entered the top 20, and later reached its peak at number 11 in its tenth week.

 In the United States, "Undressed" debuted at number three on the Bubbling Under Hot 100 chart dated April 12, 2025.
 The following week, the song entered the Billboard Hot 100 at number 96, becoming Sombr's second entry on the chart after "Back to Friends", which debuted the week prior.
 In its sixth week, the song entered the top 40 at number 37, for the week of May 24, 2025.
 Following the release of its parent album, "Undressed" reached number 24 for the week ending September 6, 2025, and eventually entered the top 20 two weeks later, later peaking at number 16.
 On the rock and alternative genre charts, the song topped the Hot Rock & Alternative Songs chart, as well as the separate Hot Rock and Hot Alternative charts.
-Additionally, it has been certified platinum by the Recording Industry Association of America.
+It was certified platinum by the Recording Industry Association of America on November 12, 2025.
 In Canada, the song debuted at number 78 on the Canadian Hot 100 chart dated April 12, 2025, It entered the top 40 in its seventh week, and eventually reached the top 20 in its 25th week, later peaking at number 14.
-It has been certified platinum by Music Canada.
+It has been certified quadruple platinum by Music Canada.

 In the United Kingdom, "Undressed" debuted at number 65 on the UK Singles Chart for the week of March 28, 2025.
 The following week, it entered the top 40 at number 37, and in its ninth week, it reached a peak of number four.
 In Ireland, the song debuted at number 31 on the Irish Singles Chart and climbed into the top five in its fourth week.
 It eventually topped the chart on May 16, 2025, marking his first number-one in any country, and stayed at the top for four consecutive weeks.
 The song has been certified platinum by the British Phonographic Industry.
 Elsewhere in Europe, it reached the top 20 in Lithuania, Norway, Poland, and Sweden.

 In Australia, "Undressed" debuted at number 35 on the ARIA Singles Chart dated April 7, 2025.
 In its sixth week, dated May 12, the song rose nine spots to its peak of number two, behind "Ordinary" by Alex Warren.
 In New Zealand, the song debuted at number 31 for the week beginning April 4, 2025.
 In its ninth week, dated May 30, it climbed to number two, also behind Warren's "Ordinary".
-It has been certified double platinum by the Australian Recording Industry Association and single platinum by Recorded Music NZ.
+It has been certified quadruple platinum by the Australian Recording Industry Association (ARIA) and double platinum by Recorded Music NZ (RMNZ).